 How can I arrange a consultation?

 The cost of the tattoo will depend on the size and amount of work involved.
-I work on an hourly rate of £70 per hour.
-In a day we can usually get up to 6 hours of actual tattooing done.
-6 hours is £420.
+I work on an hourly rate of £80 per hour.
+Minimum charge is also £80.
+I do a day rate of £400.
+For the day rate you pay for 5, but I work up to 6.
+This means you can save some money.
 I only charge for the time spent tattooing, so if we lose time on breaks or preparation then that won’t be included.

 How long have you been tattooing?